As the pressure to move cargo more quickly and with minimal errors increases, having a reliable wireless network is necessary.

 The most ignored aspect – management and monitoring.

 Baselines are generated through monitoring systems by collecting performance data for at least one week.
-Once enough data has been collected, the monitoring system(s) must be configured to alert and take actions when performance deviations occur.
+Once enough data has been collected, the monitoring system(s) must be configured to alert and take action when performance deviations occur.

-Here at Czyerg, we collect performance baselines for all the systems that we manage and establish alerts and actions for when performance deviates normal behavior.
+Here at Czyerg, we collect performance baselines for all the systems we manage and establish alerts and actions when performance deviates from normal behavior.
 For example, the system automatically opens an investigation ticket when a deviation occurs, then assigns the ticket to a technician and notifies the customer of the problem.
 This allows the business to detect deficiencies before the problem escalates and the business is brought to a standstill.